LinsongGuo/Mxstar-compiler/README.md

     A program is defined to be in SSA form if each variable is a target of exactly one assignment statement in the program text.

 But to implement LLVM-IR with SSA directly is a little hard, so we firstly implement pesudo-LLVM then restruct it to real LLVM.
 In pesudo-LLVM, all defitions of variables are by **store** instructions and all uses of variables are by **load** instructions.
-For example,
+The following is an example.
 ```
 int a = 1, b = 2;
 int c = a + b;